rek7/mXtract/README.md

         -x      Format Regex Results to XML
-        -r      Format Regex Results to an HTML Document -wm     Write Raw Memory to File Default Directory is: 'pid/' -wi     Write Process Info to Beginning of File (Used in Conjunction with -w) -wr     Write Regex Output to File (Will Appear in the Output Directory) -f=     Regex Results Filename Default is: 'regex_results.txt' -d=     Custom Ouput Directory
+        -r      Format Regex Results to an HTML Document -wm     Write Raw Memory to File Default Directory is: 'pid/' -wi     Write Process Info to Beginning of File (Used in Conjunction with -wm) -wr     Write Regex Output to File (Will Appear in the Output Directory) -f=     Regex Results Filename Default is: 'regex_results.txt' -d=     Custom Ouput Directory